dariosky/udacity-sdc-p3/README.md

 First step in the process was getting the images for the training rounds, those come from both data augmentation and by recording new driving sessions with the simulator.

 Driving the car properly for training was not so easy, I found the sample dataset having a smoother input and it's training lead to accurate results.
-This is probably due to the keyboard input that produce hard turns and make the trained model more "wobbling".
+This is due to the keyboard input that produce hard turns and make the trained model more "wobbling".

 At first I used the dev version, using the mouse seemed an interesting thing to have smooth angles, but it ends up to be hard to control, and I was producing bad data.
 (as a result, I started deleting some batch of images when I was going out of road, so in the cleanup below, I'm filtering out csv lines leading to inexistents files).